Super 7 Day Tasmania Tour: A Week of Tasmanian Wonders

 • Russell Falls, Mt Field National Park, Lake St Clair, Queenstown, Franklin Gordon Wild Rivers National Park, Strahan

-• Tarkine Rainforest, Montezuma Falls, Henty Dunes, Ocean Beach
+• West Coast Temperate Rainforests, Henty Dunes, Ocean Beach

 • Cradle Mountain, Sheffield, Launceston, Cataract Gorge